 The white ring of LEDs is set into an 18-inch diameter black plastic housing, which is durable, feels like its quality made, but isn’t too heavy.
 There are plenty of ventilation slots on the base of the ring light, helping to keep the unit cool even if you’re filming for a long time.

 The Nebula ring light is dimmable through the full 0% to 100% range.

 Also included with the light is a white diffusion cloth that can be fitted on to the ring.
 This does provide an extra amount of diffusion.
 But if you like those big ring catchlights that only a ring light can produce, the diffusion cloth takes away the individual dots of the LEDs and simulates the classic solid ring you get when using a fluorescent tube ring light.
 Yep, it helps to add the unique sparkle to your eyes.

-Although the Diva Nebula ring light works off of an adapter it can also be battery powered.
+Although the Diva Nebula ring light works off an adapter it can also be battery powered.
 You need to use a D-Tap cable and V-Mount or Anton Bauer Battery.
-If necessary these can be bought separately, but I don’t think you’ll need them for your tape auditions.
+If necessary, these can be bought separately, but I don’t think you’ll need them for your tape auditions.

 What you will need is a tripod.
-If you’ve already got one try using that but if you need to buy one you don’t need a fancy fluid head but I would recommend avoiding a really lightweight tripod.
+If you’ve already got one try using that but if you need to buy one you don’t need a fancy fluid head, but I would recommend avoiding a lightweight tripod.

 What’s in the box?

 - AC adapter and cable